bluebanquise/bluebanquise/roles/addons/diskless/readme.rst

 The image name used in the examples below is *space_image*.

-The disklessset tool allows to customize livenet images before booting them, and especially to execute playbooks inside images.
+The disklessset tool allows to customize livenet images before booting them, by mounting images and providing simple chroot inventory.
+System administrator can then tune or execute playbooks inside images.

 Start the tool, select menu "4 - Manage existing diskless images", then "5 - Manage livenet images".